algorandfoundation/specs/dev/TEAL_opcodes.md

 `concat` panics if the result would be greater than 4096 bytes.

-## substring
+## substring s e

 - Opcode: 0x51 {uint8 start position} {uint8 end position}
 - Pops: *... stack*, []byte
 - Pushes: []byte
-- pop a byte-array X. For immediate values in 0..255 M and N: extract a range of bytes from it starting at M up to but not including N, push the substring result.
-If N < M, or either is larger than the array length, the program fails
+- pop a byte-array X. For immediate values in 0..255 S and E: extract a range of bytes from it starting at S up to but not including E, push the substring result.
+If E < S, or either is larger than the array length, the program fails
 - LogicSigVersion >= 2

 ## substring3